 The Least-Cost Best Fit methodologies approved by the Commission pursuant to D.04-07-029, D.11-04-030, D.12-11-016, D.14-11-042, and D.16-12-044 are expressly only directly applicable to the IOUs and the Commission does not have jurisdiction over the solicitation protocols of CCAs.
-However, consistent with Public Utilities Code sections 399.13(a)(9), SDCP will consider best-fit attributes that support a balanced mix of resources to help support reliability of the electrical grid.21
+However, consistent with Public Utilities Code sections 399.13(a)(9), SDCP will consider best-fit attributes that support a balanced mix of resources to help support reliability of the electrical grid.

-In particular, SDCP considered "least cost best fit" ("LCBF") during the evaluation of responses to its initial renewable energy solicitation and will continue to do so in future solicitations that will be necessary to fill noted open positions.
+In particular, SDCP consideresd "least cost best fit" ("LCBF") during the evaluation of responses to all of its initial renewable energy solicitations and will continue to do so in future solicitations that will be necessary to fill noted open positions.
 From SDCP's perspective, use of the term "costs" appropriately includes considerations beyond the basic price of renewable energy.
 More specifically, costs include a broad range of considerations, such as: 1) reputational damage resulting from failure to meet state-mandated and/or internally established renewable energy procurement targets; 2) compliance penalties resulting from failed project development efforts or delivery shortfalls; 3) administrative complexities related to dealing with inexperienced suppliers (such as prolonged contract negotiation processes and uncertainties related to project milestone timing and achievement); and 4) impacts to planning certainty resulting from higher risk projects.
 These factors, as well as various others, will continue to be considered by SDCP as components of its cost evaluation process, which may lead to the selection of offers that aren't necessarily the lowest cost option(s), as expressed on a dollar-per-MWh basis.
-With regard to "fit", this aspect of a prospective supply opportunity has as much to do with compatibility (between SDCP and its suppliers) and alignment with key local objectives as it does with balancing customer usage and expected project deliveries, particularly when considering longterm contracting opportunities that will necessitate a constructive working relationship over a period of ten years or more.
-SDCP also interprets the term "fit" to mean the general suitableness of a project opportunity in promoting grid reliability - while SDCP has no explicit operational or maintenance responsibilities related to the local distribution system serving its customers or the bulk electric system at large, it is aware of the profound importance of supporting grid reliability through its procurement processes.
-With this in mind, SDCP will make best efforts to balance the demands of California's rigorous RPS compliance mandates with its interest in promoting such reliability.
-This is no small task, and SDCP expects that considerations related to grid reliability will be incorporated at each stage of its planning and procurement processes but also acknowledges that the full scope of its RPS contract/resource portfolio (including related impacts to grid reliability) will significantly evolve throughout the organizations operating history.
-Over time, SDCP expects to thoughtfully assemble a diversified portfolio of RPS contracts/resources that will not only contribute to SDCP's achievement of applicable compliance mandates but also to improved stability and reliability of California's electric system.
-As such, SDCP's LCBF methodology will consider a broad range of components, including those previously noted, balancing a variety of pertinent considerations at the time each renewable purchase opportunity is being evaluated.
+With regard to "fit", this aspect of a prospective supply opportunity has as much to do with compatibility

-21 Cal.
+&lt;sup>22 Cal.
 Pub.
 Util.
 Code § 399.13(a)(9) ("In soliciting and procuring eligible renewable energy resources, each retail seller shall consider the best-fit attributes of resource types that ensure a balanced resource mix to maintain the reliability of the electrical grid.").